 Prerequisite: APHI 520D and BIOS 516D or by special permission.
 The purpose of this course is to provide students with an overview of current public health data sources, standards, and information systems.
 The students will learn to identify types and sources of data as well as their utility to public health.
 The students will be able to identify the characteristics and features of applications and information systems that support point of service, surveillance, response and population health activities.
 The students will learn the features of effective public health information system design and best practices in choosing applications, integrating them, and exchanging information across systems.

 Finally, students will learn to determine the role of standards in enabling information exchange, interoperability, and how to move forward the evolution of standards.

-APHI 527D (3): Public Health Technology Systems and Architectures computing and data systems to partner with the IT/IS professionals to make sure an appropriate design and successful deployment of the technology meets the needs of the PH process and outcomes.
+APHI 527D (3): Public Health Technology Systems and Architectures

+Prerequisites: APHI 520D or by special permission.
+Prerequisites: APHI 520D or by special permission.
+The purpose of this course is to give the informatics student more breadth in the technology domain around computing.
+One has to understand enough around modern computing and data systems to partner with the IT/IS professionals to make sure an appropriate design and successful deployment of the technology meets the needs of the PH process and outcomes.
 This course provides a functional exposure from the basic ideas of computing through complex human interactions with technology and architectures that we base our modern systems upon to serve the current and future requirements in public health.